How Long Does It Take To Produce an Animation?

-Now when the script is ready, projects including dialogues will be passed to the VO artists.
+Now when the script is ready, projects including narration and / or dialogues will be passed to the VO artists.
 The sooner the voice over is recorded the better.
-It determines how a final effect will look like, affecting a length and a rhythm of the animation.
+It determines how a final effect will look like, affecting the length and the rhythm of the animation.

-It takes around 1-3 days to complete this stage, however it can be processed parallelly to the concept art stage.
+It takes around 1-3 days to complete this stage, however it can be processed parallelly to the key illustration stage.

-After laying down the foundations of your artistic message concept art will start to visualize your message.
-Concept art aims to create a rough visual representation of your ideas, before they are put into the final product.
+After laying down the foundations of your artistic message, key illustration will start to visualize your message.
+The key illustration also called concept art aims to create a rough visual representation of your ideas, before they are put into the final product.

-Illustrators and art directs will be looking to create concept art that provides a fast track look at the visual ideas of the animation studio.
+Illustrators and art directors will be looking to create key illustration that provides a fast-track look at the visual ideas of the animation studio.

-Concept art will make sure that your project has a unified artistic vision and ensure your designers are on the same page.
-This part of the process takes an average of around 1-3 days to complete.
+Key illustration will make sure that your project has a unified artistic vision and ensure your designers are on the same page.
+This part of the process takes an average of around 2-4 days to complete.

-Once you’ve approved a storyboard that meets your brief, your initial concept art sketches will be developed into detailed illustrations.
+Once you’ve approved a storyboard that meets your brief, your initial key illustration sketches will be developed into detailed illustrations.
 This is where the specifics of your character design and features will be narrowed in on.